lavaorg/telex/docs/TEMPLATE_PATTERN.md

 ]
 ```

-which would result in the following Graphite -> Telegraf transformation.
+which would result in the following Graphite -> Telex transformation.

 ```
 cpu.usage.eu-east.idle.percentage 100